-This report provides a comprehensive picture of economic and social conditions in Waldo County as of September 2017.
-Overall, there are many things going right - employment is up and rising poverty rates have leveled off - but there are also many areas of need, the subject of this assessment.
+This report provides a comprehensive picture of economic and social conditions in Waldo County from September 2017 and updated with a COVID 19 assessment in May 2010 and a community needs survey in November 2020.
 This section summarizes the major findings detailed throughout this report.